-Reduced lens method works if done properly.
+The reduced lens method works if done properly.
 In fact, it is an effective way in improving vision naturally.
-Reduced lens is an effective, safe and cost efficient way in natural vision improvement.
+A reduced lens is an effective, safe, and cost-efficient way in natural vision improvement.
 However, you need to do it correctly to see results.

-Reduced lens method works by under prescribing lenses in an individual.
-This causes them to see things slightly blurry, making their eyes work more in order to focus objects.
+The reduced lens method works by underprescribing lenses in an individual.
+This causes them to see things slightly blurry, making their eyes work more in order to focus on objects.
 By doing this, over time, their eyesight improves because it indirectly tells the eyes that it needs to get better by using a concept known as hormesis.

-Hormesis has been a widely accepted term in science and it has been linked to numerous benefits in our body.
+Hormesis has been a widely accepted term in science and it has been linked to numerous benefits in our bodies.

 It affects everything from our brain when we always use it, we get smarter.
 When we always use our muscles it gets bigger.

-Same with our eyes, the more we actively focus, it gets stronger and see clearer.
+Same with our eyes, the more we actively focus, it gets stronger and sees clearer.